Skip to main content

 Everyone is talking about AI.
 No one can tell you what it means for your business.

+AI readiness for small business is a question most owners can't honestly answer — not because they haven't thought about it, but because every vendor, consultant, and conference has a different version of the answer.
 Every software vendor is adding AI features.
 Every conference talk is about AI.
-Every competitor is asking you about your AI strategy.
 But when you ask what AI actually means for a print, embroidery, or decoration business, the answers are vague, generic, or non-existent.

 — Does this sound familiar?